allarom/gen-ai-hs25-group15-backend/README.md

 You can enter multiple questions.
 Offtopic questions will be not answered.

-We provide CVs for testing, eligible and non eligible in **app/test-files** folder
+We provide CVs for testing, eligible and non eligible in **app/test-files** folder.
+We also tried to cover typical students questions, when they apply.

 `/reset` - clears state of the app, if for example requirement file was changed